AwrenNuit/react-actors/README.md

 - Polishing up the visuals
 - Drying out the code

-Thanks to Prime Digital Academy for assisting me with learning new things
+Thanks to Prime Digital Academy for assisting me with learning new things.

 If you have questions or concerns, email me at awren.nuit@gmail.com